Food additives: consumers’ queries answered

 Many additives are found naturally in foods and plants and are extracted for use, e.g. beetroot extract (E162) adds colour to confectionery, yogurt and soft drinks.
 Others may or may not be found in nature but are made synthetically.
 They are all evaluated and regulated in the same way.

-Are food additives controlled?
+Are they controlled?

 Many additives are only permitted in certain foods and at maximum usage levels.
 This relates to quantities ‘as sold’ but the regulators also take into account additives used in dried or concentrated foods and drinks, and then calculations are based on the product once it has been reconstituted (following manufacturers’ instructions).